EmeryLab/Myrf_iCKO_OpticNerve/README.md

 # Instructions for Running Myrf_iCKO_OpticNerve snRNAseq Analysis
-snRNA-seq Analysis of Demyelinating Myrf iCKO Optic Nerves
+snRNAseq Analysis of Demyelinating Myrf iCKO Optic Nerves This repository can be used to exactly reproduce the snRNAseq analysis done for the current publication.

-Katie Emberley 6.20.2023
+Katie Emberley 10.19.2023

+## System Requirements
+The snRNAseq Analysis was preformed using R version 4.2.1 (2022-06-23) -- "Funny-Looking Kid" Copyright (C) 2022 The R Foundation for Statistical Computing
+Platform: x86_64-apple-darwin17.0 (64-bit)

+The analysis pipeline can be conducted on any computer capable of using the "RStudio" application.

+## snRNAseq Analysis Reproduction
+### Create File Structure and Download the Rmd files
+The download will take aprox.
+1hr.

 Step 1: Download folders and files from GitHub as a zip folder and place it on your computer.